 An integrated, command center team.

-Key agencies, like the Continuum of Care, the housing authority, local government, and the VA, work together every week toward a shared definition of zero.
+Key agencies — including the Continuum of Care (CoC), the housing authority, local government, and VA — work together weekly toward a shared definition of progress.

 Using real-time data, which accounts for everyone by name and need

-Achieving real-time, person-specific data is a necessary step for driving toward functional zero.
+Real-time, person-specific data is a necessary foundation for driving meaningful reductions.
 By-name data is a comprehensive source of information that accounts for every person in a community experiencing homelessness, updated in real time.
-Using information collected and shared with their consent, each person on the list has a file that includes their name, homeless history, health, and housing needs.
+Using information collected and shared with their consent, each person in the data has a file that includes their name, homeless history, health, and housing needs.

-With this by-name list — updated monthly, at a minimum — the community is able to better match housing solutions with the needs of the individuals.
-At the population level, this information enables them to prioritize resources, test changes to their system, and understand whether their efforts are driving overall homelessness toward zero.
+With this by-name data, updated monthly at minimum, a community is able to match housing solutions more effectively with individual needs.
+At the population level, this information enables communities to prioritize resources, test changes to their system, and understand whether their efforts are producing real reductions.

 FROM

-Annual street counts are a snapshot; your community needs a video.
-Getting to zero takes line of sight into how people move through your system over time.
+Annual street counts are a snapshot.
+Driving real reductions requires line of sight into how people move through the system over time.

 TO